markdias/shut_the_box_app/README.md

 - Dice tray animations react to rolls, the dice faces render classic pip layouts in the refreshed mint hue instead of numerals, and the dice themselves are now the roll trigger—your first tap starts the round, so there's no Start Game button to chase.
 When you do shut the box, a trophy celebration erupts above the tray and the multi-player winners modal echoes the moment with a confetti-backed highlight card.
 - Neon attention glows wrap the dice tray when it's time to roll or restart and surround the tile grid while resolving the active combination so the next action is unmistakable.
 - Status chips display round, phase, active player, roster size, previous winners, and hint status when enabled.
-- Multi-player sessions surface a turn status card on the main board that highlights the active player and offers a **Start Go** button so the next participant can take over without guessing.
+- Multi-player sessions surface a streamlined turn status card on the main board that highlights whose turn is next before a round begins and then gets out of the way once play starts.
+The active player's name also appears alongside the phase header for quick reference.
-- The turn status card now includes a live **Win Chance** read-out, combining the remaining tiles, current roll, and dice rules to estimate your odds of shutting the box.
-The descriptor shifts from "Long shot" to "In control" so you know whether to play it safe or press the advantage.
 - Progress cards show tiles closed, selected totals, available combinations, and completion percentage, while toast notifications announce next turns.
 - Multiple SwiftUI themes deliver neon, grid, wood, and felt aesthetics with a single toggle.